1988 Pacific typhoon season: Typhoon Doyle

-On August 12, an westward-moving area of disturbed weather developed within the monsoon trough.
+On August 12, a westward-moving area of disturbed weather developed within the monsoon trough.
 Deep convection developed near the low-level center on the next day, and the JMA classified the disturbance as a tropical depression.
 Overnight August 13 into August 14, the depression began to organize, and after performing a counterclockwise loop, it began moving to the west-northwest.
 At 18:00 UTC the same day, the JMA upgraded the depression into a tropical storm, though the JTWC did not follow suit until 18 hours later.
 Doyle then entered a period of rapid deepening, with the JMA upgrading Doyle into a typhoon on the morning of August 16.
 At 18:00 UTC, the JTWC estimated that Doyle attained peak winds of 130 mph, although according to the JMA, Doyle did not reach its peak intensity of 105 mph.
 The typhoon then curved north as it rounded a subtropical ridge, although unlike most recurving tropical cyclones, a TUTT cell prevented.
 This change in forward motion led to a gradual weakening trend over cold water.
 On August 20, the JMA estimated that Doyle lost typhoon intensity, and two days later, downgraded it into a tropical depression.
 At this time, the system became devoid of deep convection prompted the JTWC to issue its final warning.
 The JMA estimated that Doyle became extratropical on August 25.
 The agency stopped following the extratropical remnants the next day.

 Although the typhoon passed close to Wake Island near peak intensity, wind gusts only reached 45 mph and according to the JTWC, damage was insignificant.